-Most of the course components happen on your own time.
+Most of the course components you will watch on your own time.
 Each week, there will be videos with course content for participants to watch.
 These can be watched whenever is most convenient for you that week – in the morning, afternoon, evening, all at once, spread out over the week, whenever works!
 There are also weekly written reflection assignments which can also be done on your own time each week.

 Q: Is it only for people in certain areas?

-Q. Can you tell me more about the homework assignments?
+Q: Can you tell me more about the homework assignments?
 Is that included in the total of 3 hours of coursework weekly?

-Yes, the 3 hours includes time spent on the homework assignments.
+A: Yes, the 3 hours includes time spent on the homework assignments.

-The assignments will be a weekly written reflection posted to your section’s discussion forum, answering a particular question and applying what what you learned that week.
+The assignments will be a weekly written reflection posted to your cohort’s discussion forum, answering a particular question and applying what you learned that week.
 You will also be asked to comment on another person’s post, as the discussion forum is meant to be a space where course participants learn from one another.

 Q: How much does it cost?